-The NBMP shall specify a procedure to be implemented following accidental disturbance of nests or project-related premature fledging, including wildlife rehabilitation options.
+The NBMP shall specify a procedure to be implemented following accidental disturbance of nests-or project-related premature fledging, including wildlife rehabilitation options.
 It also shall describe any proposed measures, and applicable circumstances, to prevent take of precocial young of ground-nesting birds such as killdeer or quail.
 For example, chick fences may be used to prevent them from entering work areas and access roads.
-Finally, the NBMP will specify a procedure for removal of inactive nests, including verification that the nest is inactive and notification and approval process prior to removal.
+Finally, the NBMP will specify a procedure for removal of inactive nests, including verification that the nest is inactive and a notification/approval and approval process-prior to removal.

 Monitoring.
 SCE shall be responsible for monitoring the implementation, conformance, and efficacy of the avoidance measures (above).
 The NBMP shall include specific monitoring measures to track any active bird nest within or adjacent to project work areas, bird nesting activity, project-related disturbance, and outcome of each nest.
-SCE shall monitor each nest until nestlings have fledged and dispersed or until the nest becomes inactive.
+For nests with reduced buffers, SCE shall monitor each nest until nestlings have fledged and dispersed or until the nest becomes inactive.
+Nests with default buffers do not require further monitoring once construction work is completed in the area.
+New nests discovered after work completion in an area would not require monitoring.
 In addition, monitoring shall include pre-construction surveys, daily sweeps of work areas and equipment, and any special monitoring requirements for particular activities (tree trimming, vegetation removal, etc.) or particular species (noise monitoring, etc.).
 Nest monitoring shall continue throughout the breeding season during each year of the project's construction activities.

 Reporting.
 Throughout the construction phase of the project, nest locations, project activities in the vicinity of nests (including helicopter traces), and any adjustments to buffer areas shall be updated and available to CPUC monitors on a daily basis.
 All buffer reduction notifications and prompt notifications of nest-related non-compliance and corrective actions will be made via email to CPUC monitors.
-The draft NBMP shall include a proposed format for daily reporting (e.g., spreadsheet available online, tracking each nest).
+The draft NBMP shall include a proposed format for daily and weekly reporting (e.g., spreadsheet available online, tracking each nest).
 In addition, the NBMP shall specify the format and content of nest data to be provided in regular monitoring and compliance reports.
 At the end of each year's nest season, SCE will submit an annual NBMP report to the CPUC, BLM, CDFW, and USFWS.
 The annual report shall describe all preconstruction survey work, monitoring data (including names of monitors, activities and sites visited throughout the season), all reductions from standard buffer distances, buffer incursions and nest disturbance, project-related take of nesting birds, injury or entrapment of birds or other animals due to nest deterrents, and nest outcomes for all nests documented throughout the year.
+Specific contents and format of the annual report will be reviewed and approved by the CPUC and BLM in consultation with CDFW and USFWS.